 A senior member of the management of the UHWI told our news center at 10:00 this morning that a formal statement would soon be issued.

-P.S. ~ The photo of an insect above is used as a metaphor to capture the readers attention and has nothing to do with the article itself...
+P.S. ~ The photo of the creature above is used as a metaphor to capture the readers attention and has nothing to do with the article itself...
+The story however is 100% real.